 As the name suggests, these are large diameter pipes that rely on a sewage movement by gravity going down a pipe until it is too deep, then a pump will lift it to the surface, where the process begins again.

-This leads to a number of problems .
+This leads to several problems.
 As old systems have broken pipes, the sewers contaminate groundwater and fishing areas causing health problems and rainwater enters the system with subsequent loss of energy in both pumping and treatment.

 One of the most complex problems with the gravity sewer system lies in its construction.
 Many systems require deep excavation or multiple pump stations that require space and energy.

-Construction time can be expensive and long, not good for developers or local residents.
+Construction time can be expensive and long, not good for developers or residents.